Using a Gravel Vacuum to Clean Aquariums

 A manual or electric aquarium vacuum will clean your gravel in seconds, without causing any damage to your aquarium’s plumbing.
 A manual model is recommended for smaller tanks.
 An electric model can clean a larger aquarium faster but will be harder to use for gravel that’s less than five millimeters thick.
 If your gravel is finer, you might want to consider an electric model.

 A manual vacuum is a more cheap choice.
 The reason is that it requires more work.
-However, it does have a number of advantages, including the ability to reduce the number of water changes you need to do.
+However, it does have several advantages, including the ability to reduce the number of water changes you need to do.
 It’s important to remember that an electric vacuum requires that the filter bag be completely submerged in water.
-A manual vacuum is more likely to come with instructions but is much less likely to come with them.
+A manual vacuum is more likely to come with instructions, but is much less likely to come with them.

 About Aquarium Gravel Cleaner